FREE SHIPPING on orders of $85 or more

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of illness and the elements, were buried at sea.
 In North America, early immigrants bearing the family name Forest, or a spelling variation of the surname include:

-Forest Settlers in the United States in the 17th Century
+Forest Settlers in United States in the 17th Century

-Forest Settlers in the United States in the 18th Century
+Forest Settlers in United States in the 18th Century

-Forest Settlers in the United States in the 19th Century
+Forest Settlers in United States in the 19th Century

 The Forest Family Crest was acquired from the Houseofnames.com archives.
 The Forest Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.